diegolara93/gobottom/README.md

 disks will display all partitions of every disk rather than just the physical disks of your machine.
 System processes will be blank unless the terminal has administrator privileges.

+## How To Run:
+Download and run the .exe executable for Windows or clone the repository and run "go run main.go" in the terminal